November 6

 “How you do anything, is how you do everything”

-Dan Orlovsky was a bad student his freshman year of college.
+Dan Orlovsky was a bad student during his freshman year of college.
 His coach pulled him into his office and stated the words above.
 This moment changed Dan’s life and future.

 Dan recalls playing with Peyton Manning, and even in walkthroughs, he was aggressive in his cadence and how his approach was game-simulated.
 Peyton didn’t pull up or act lazy during the walkthrough just because it was a walkthrough.
 His consistency helped propel him to be the great player he was.